Beloved childhood comfort food leads to an annual ritual –

 Beefaroni on my birthday

 Chef Boyardee is a brand of canned pasta products.
-But once upon a time Chef Boyardee was the head of the kitchen at the five-star Plaza Hotel, near the corner of 5th Avenue and Central Park South, in New York City. where a room reservation today is $1050 per night.
+But once upon a time the real Chef Boyardee was the head chef at the five-star Plaza Hotel, near the corner of 5th Avenue and Central Park South, in New York City. where a room reservation today is $1050 per night.
 He is personally responsible for Americans associating “Italian food” with pasta and tomato sauce, most particularly spaghetti with meatballs.
 I only learned of his story quite recently, but the company he started during the Great Depression was a part of my life as long as I can remember.

 Ettore Boiardi worked in restaurants in Italy near Bologna, starting at age eight.
 He his brother to America in the early 1900s, where he is reputed to have worked his way up in the Plaza’s kitchen to Head Chef.

 Chef Boiardi oversaw two major dinners for President Woodrow Wilson, his second wedding, and a White House homecoming dinner for 2,000 World War I veterans.
 At some point he anglicized his name to Hector Boyardee, and opened a restaurant in 1926, at Woodland Avenue and East 9th Street, in Cleveland Ohio.